basterb12/trees/README.md

 ### Run analysis
 Analysis scripts can be found in repository folder 'Data analysis'.
 Warning: To perform the data analysis for separate sites, times, or to select values from parks/street areas the query function might have to be adjusted within the analysis scripts.

 (1) To perform paired t-test of segments near trees and the next closest non-tree segments run 't-test_tree_no_tree.R'.
+This includes a gam for analysing tree dbh impact on difference in pollution and temperature near trees.

 (2) To perform comparison of temperature and PM measurements in parks and outside of parks run 'park_no_park.R'.